 These developments recently forced the Indian Army Chief, General Bipin Rawat, to openly admit the limitations of the use of unbridled military domination on the ground.
-He accepted that the military power was not working and called for a political engagement to arrive at a solution of the problem.
+He accepted that the military power was not working and called for political engagement to arrive at a solution of the problem.
 This was a diametric departure from his previous position wherein he had boasted that his army could control the mass rebellion and had publicly threatened the civilian protestors that they will be treated as terrorists.

 One of the motivations for the recent but now-rescinded Ramadan ceasefire was General Rawat’s candid admission about the limitations of his authority to break the resistance.
 Besides, according to a report in The Hindu, the decision to halt military operations during the holy month was made on the basis of several intelligence reports which stated that the killings “were not yielding the desired results and the emotional upsurge at funerals of militants killed in encounters was aiding recruitment”.

-Since 1947, many Indian Prime Ministers have made a myriad of promises – from Nehru’s now infamous promise to hold a referendum for the right to self-determination to Narasimha Rao’s assurance that the ‘Sky is the limit’ or Atal Bihari Vajpayee’s promise to assuage the bruised Kashmiri feelings under ‘the ambit of humanity’.
+Since 1947, many Indian Prime Ministers have made a myriad of promises – from Nehru’s now-infamous promise to hold a referendum for the right to self-determination to Narasimha Rao’s assurance that the ‘Sky is the limit’ or Atal Bihari Vajpayee’s promise to assuage the bruised Kashmiri feelings under ‘the ambit of humanity’.

 All these lofty promises failed to stop the continued march of death and destruction.
 Although the Ramadan ceasefire did manage to arrest the spike in producing Kashmiri dead bodies, its spirit was compromised by sporadic but violent attacks on civilians by the military forces.
 These violations, during a supposed ceasefire, clearly demonstrated the trigger-happy nature of the forces and the lawless regime wherein they operate with little or no accountability.

 It is extremely unfortunate that following the end of the BJP-PDP government and the recent imposition of the Governor’s rule in the state, the BJP-led government has annulled the ceasefire and reverted to its earlier policy of relentless and wanton violence.
 There is overwhelming empirical evidence and a potent political memory that such a policy will lead to failure and breed more violence.

 The renewal of the so-called ‘muscular policy’ is going to bring nothing but unprofitable outcomes for everybody – the Kashmiris, India, and Pakistan.
 The only way out is if the Indian government displays some real commitment to peace on the ground.
 While one of the ways is to pursue measures that actively seek to limit hostilities that are responsible for deaths in the first place.

 That is only possible if the central Indian government takes the initiative without being sidetracked by electoral politics.
 There is a stronger case for supporting a dedicated and honest political engagement rather than pressing for hard military solutions on the ground – a recipe for a continued disaster.

 Murtaza Shibli is a Srignar based British author of the book, 7/7: Muslim Perspectives, a collection of reactions by the UK Muslims on the London Bombings of 2005 that killed dozens of Londoners.
 He writes on political and military issues.
 He tweets: murtaza_shibli.
-The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.